1995 - Sleeping off the hangover

 The showers had no pressure (again!), and it meant another hand basin splash wash.
-When I complained to the manager (again!) and requested a discount, he told me it was "our problem".
-He said he had informed the owner and there was nothing he, the manager, could do about it.
-There was an angry exchange between us when I refused to pay the full cost and as we left the manager swore he would never again have Australians in his hotel.
+When I complained to the manager (again!) and requested a discount, he told me it was "our problem", he'd informed the owner, and there was nothing he, the manager, could do about it.
+There was an angry exchange between us when I refused to pay the full cost, and as we left, the manager swore he would never again have Australians in his hotel.
 "Good," I retorted, "then I've done my fellow Aussies a favour!"

 Not much conversation over breakfast at the truck campground.
 Most were either hung-over from booze and pot indulgences or peed-off with the truck leaders over the usual lack of communication.
 I helped load the tents and backpacks onto the truck and then escaped the tension for a last look at the beach on my own.